 Build on the shading for the iris and lash line by adding shapes with the mid skin shading tone (C=30, M=60, Y=70, K=20) with the Blending Mode Multiply and Opacity 50%.

-Unlike in men, a lot of emphasis is wise to be made on the top lash line and the corner lashes of the eye.
+Unlike in men, with women it's wise to put a lot of emphasis on the top lash line and the corner lashes of the eye.
 This helps exaggerate the thickness of the lashes.
 This is also a common cosmetic trick.

 Add further shapes with the same fill color to increase the shading for the eyeball, around the lash line, on the top and bottom of the eyes, and the eyelid crease.
 Set the Blending Mode to Multiply and Opacity 20%.